mattsilber/scratchoff/readme.md

     }

     dependencies {
-        compile('com.guardanis:scratchoff:1.0.0')
+        compile('com.guardanis:scratchoff:1.0.1')
     }
 ```

 # Usage

-The goal of this library is to use the drawing cache of a View below it and allow what appears to the user as scratching away the surface to reveal what's hidden below.
+The goal of this library is to create a scratchoff interface.
+By storing and manipulating the drawing cache of a View, we can create the effect of scratching it away to reveal what's hidden below.

-First, you need a RelativeLayout (to align layouts on top of one another) consisting of 2 sub-layouts, a behind-View and the *ScratchImageLayout* (which is a LinearLayout containing a single ImageView) to be displayed in the foreground.
+First, you need a RelativeLayout (to align layouts on top of one another) consisting of 2 sub-layouts, a behind-View and the *ScratchImageLayout* (which is a LinearLayout containing any number of children) to be displayed in the foreground.
 Here is a simple example:

 ```
     <RelativeLayout